-Patients requiring a laminectomy or spinal stenosis treatment can receive state-of-the-art care at the Brigham and Women's Comprehensive Spine Center.
+Patients requiring a laminectomy or spinal stenosis treatment can receive state-of-the-art care at the Brigham and Women's Hospital.
 Our team is devoted to providing patient-focused, world-class medical care for patients experiencing spinal conditions due to back pain, disease or injury

 Laminectomy surgery at BWH if needed is performed by neurosurgeons or orthopaedic surgeons who are internationally recognized for their expertise and are all on the faculty at Harvard Medical School.

 To make an appointment with a neurosurgeon or orthopaedic surgeon about a laminectomy or other spinal procedure, please call our New Patient Coordinator at 1-800-294-9999, who is available to answer your questions 8:30am-5pm, Monday through Friday.